Qazzquimby/Lindholm/README.md

 1. Configuration must be complete.
 2. Overwatch must be open, with a custom server running.
+2. Overwatch must be windowed.
+Alt-Enter switches to windowed mode.
 2. A game must be currently ongoing.
 The game can't be waiting in the lobby.
 3. Overwatch must be viewing the server's lobby screen.
 The lobby screen is reached from the main pause screen through esc -> show lobby.
 3. **Overwatch must have contrast set to minimum in settings.** This is set automatically during the Full Setup Run.